 Utilising space effectively, functional design and user well-being has contributed in developing the contemporary interior design profession.
-This career is distinct from the role of a interior decorator, a term that is commonly used in the United States.
-This is not common in the United Kingdom, where an interior design career is still unregulated and so it is not officially considered a profession.
+This career is distinct from the role of an interior decorator, a term commonly used in the United States.
+This is not common in the United Kingdom, where a career in interior design career is still unregulated.

 In ancient India, architects would also act and work as interior designers.
-This can be proved from the references of Vishwakarma (1), the architect and one of the gods in Indian mythology.
-In these architects’ designs of Indian homes during the 17th century, sculptures depicting ancient texts or events are seen inside the palaces, while during the medieval times wall art paintings were commonly found in palace-like mansions in India, which were commonly known as havelis.
-While most of the traditional homes have been demolished to make way for modern buildings, there are still more than 2000 havelis in the Shekhawati region of Rajasthan that display wall art paintings.
+The architect and one of the gods in Indian mythology, Vishwakarma (1) is a good point of reference.
+The 17th century designs have sculptures depicting ancient texts or events inside the palaces.
+During the medieval times, wall art paintings were commonly found in palace-like mansions, commonly known as havelis.
+While most of the traditional homes have been demolished to make way for modern buildings, there are 2000+ havelis in the Shekhawati region of Rajasthan that display wall art paintings.

-Soul houses were usually placed in tombs in ancient Egypt,they acted as receptacles for food offerings.
-This is how it is possible to recognise details about the interior design of various residences in different Egyptian dynasties, like some changes in ventilation, loggias, porticoes, columns, windows and doors.
+The tombs of ancient Egypt usually contained Shoul Houses.
+They acted as receptacles for food offerings.
+Hence, it is possible to recognise the interior design of various residences in different Egyptian dynasties.
+However, some changes in ventilation, loggias, porticoes, columns, windows and doors can be observed.

 All throughout the 17th & 18th century and into the early 19th century, interior decoration was the concern of a homemaker, or an employed worker or a craftsman who would advice on the artistic style for a chosen space.
 Architects would also sometimes employ craftsmen or artisans to complete interior designing for their building projects.